pure-data/externals-howto/README.rst

 world” application.

-In our case, an object class should be created, that prints the line “hello world!!” to the standard error every time it is triggered with a “bang” message.
+In our case, an object class should be created, that prints the line “Hello world !!” to the standard error every time it is triggered with a “bang” message.

 the interface to Pd
 -------------------

-To write a Pd external a well defined interface is needed.
+To write a Pd external, a well defined interface is needed.
 This is provided in the header file “m\_pd.h”.

 ::